ProCode47/ProCode47/README.md

 ## Hi there 👋 ...
-# Am a Javascript Developer ✔
+# Amma Web Developer ✔
-## Am on the MERN Stack ✌❤
+## Currently on the MERN Stack ✌❤

 <!--
 **ProCode47/ProCode47** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.